01amanyadav/demo-repo/README.md

 # demo-repo
-this is my first github repo. and it is just a demo
+This is my first github repo, and it is just a demo project.
+Athor aman yadav